programyzer/.github/profile/README.md

-Financial and governance open source infrastructure for communities, such as:
+Financial and governance infrastructure for communities, such as:

 1. Mesto
 2. Methodology city